IABTechLab/uid2-admin/README.md

 ### Authentication and Authorization

-When running locally, Okta OAuth is disabled and users are logged in as *test.user@unifiedid.com* via the `is_auth_disabled` flag.
+When running locally, set the `is_auth_disabled` flag to true.
+It disables Okta OAuth and users are logged in as *test.user@unifiedid.com*.
 The user has all the rights available.

 If you want to test with Okta OAuth, set the `is_auth_disabled` flag to `false`, and fill in the `okta_client_secret` with the value under "Okta localhost deployment" in 1Password.